hjung9197/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

 I am a Ph.D. candidate in Finance at NYU Stern.
+My primary research interests are on understanding the impact of frictions in financial intermediaries on asset prices and real economies.
+Here is my CV and Job Market Paper: The Real Consequences of Macroprudential FX Regulations: Evidence from an Emerging Market.
+Prior to NYU, I was FX & Rates trader at JP Morgan.
+I earned B.S. in Economics and B.AS ​from University of Pennsylvania where I graduated magna cum laude.